Gavincraft1/GavAI/PRIVACY.md

 <p><strong>Effective Date:</strong> February 27, 2026</p>

 <p>
-This Privacy Policy describes how SkyAI (“the Bot”) collects, uses, and stores information when used within a Valour server.
+This Privacy Policy describes how GavAI (“the Bot”) collects, uses, and stores information when used within a Valour server.
 </p>